Skip to main content

 1. NumPy

-NumPy, is one of the most broadly-used open-source Python libraries and is mainly used for scientific computation.
+NumPy is one of the most broadly used open-source Python libraries and is mainly used for scientific computation.
 Its built-in mathematical functions enable lightning-speed computation and can support multidimensional data and large matrices.
 It is also used in linear algebra.
-NumPy Array is often used preferentially over lists as it uses less memory and is more convenient and efficient.
+NumPy Array is often used preferentially over lists as they use less memory and are more convenient and efficient.

 NumPy is developed openly on GitHub with the consensus of the NumPy and wider scientific Python community.
-You can learn more about Numpy in our introductory course
+You can learn more about it in our introductory Numpy course

 ⭐ GitHub Stars: 25K | Total Downloads: 2.4 billion